 Until her appointment to Assistant Professor in 2020, she was also an adjunct faculty member in the Department of Family Therapy and the Department of Justice and Human Services.
 She has taught courses including substance abuse treatment and critical issues in systems theories, research methods, foundations in family, diversity, and conflict resolution, survey issues in criminal justice, and grant writing.
 In addition, she has been a Co-Principal investigator and program evaluator on several research projects, including: "Equine Facilitated Psychotherapy (EFP) on Adolescent Males Committed to the Florida Department of Juvenile Justice;" “Evaluation of SAMHSA Targeted Capacity Expansion Program: Substance Abuse Tx for Minorities at High-risk for HIV;” "Postdoctoral Training in General, Pediatric and Public Health Dentistry and Dental Hygiene;" “Predoctoral Training in General, Pediatric, and Public Health Dentistry and Dental Hygiene;” and “Pediatric Dentistry and AEGD Residency Collaborative on Autism Spectrum Disorder. ”

-Dr. Levi-Minzi also has over 12 years of clinical experience with various populations, including those struggling with substance use disorders, adolescents, couples, families, survivors of domestic violence and sexual assault, and those experiencing major mental illness.
-She currently provides individual and group counseling services to adults suffering from mental health problems and substance use disorders, including court ordered clients.
+Dr. Levi-Minzi also provides individual and group counseling services to adults suffering from mental health problems and substance use disorders, including court-ordered clients.